 If you’re travelling, check your medications.
 Find out what you are short of and know when your surgery is closed.
 It can be difficult to renew a prescription from a practice that does not know your history, so make sure you have enough medicine for your travels.

 Further, it’s a good time to check the medicine cabinet at home and stock up on a few essentials.
-Basic emergency medicines that are appropriate for your needs and some first aid materials are always a good option to have on hand.
+Basic emergency medicines that are appropriate for your needs and some first aid materials are always good options to have on hand.

 Keep an Eye on Mental Health